sirnugget11/Keyboard-Control-for-LEGO-Technic-Porsche-GT4-e-Performance-/README.md

 # Lights and Battery

-Sadly, I haven't figured out how to control the lights and read the battery percentage I am open to any suggestions or methods on how to do these things
+Sadly, I haven't figured out how to control the lights and read the battery percentage but I am open to any suggestions or methods on how to do these things